RobotsAndPencils/react-gantry/README.md

 * SCSS Modules is set up with source maps disabled for production mode.
 * Images are handled by the URL Loader, anything below 10KB is automatically converted to a DataURL.
 * SVG files are handled one of two ways
-  * If they are imported with `?inline` at the end of the file location string, they will be converted to inline svg react components.
+  * If they are imported with `?external` at the end of the file location string, they are imported as static files.
-  * Otherwise they are imported as static files
+  * Otherwise they will be converted to inline svg react components.
 * Fonts are imported with the file loader.

 ## Testing Configuration